zapier/zapier-platform-cli/README-source.md

 ### Promoting an App Version

 Promotion is how you would share your app with every one of the 1 million+ Zapier users.
-If this is your first time promoting - you may have to wait for the Zapier team to review and approve your app.
+If this is your first time promoting - this will start the platform quality assurance process by alerting the Zapier platform team of your intent to make your app public.
+We'll respond within a few business days.

 If this isn't the first time you've promoted your app - you might have users on older versions.
 You can `zapier migrate` to either move users over (which can be dangerous if you have breaking changes).
 Or, you can `zapier deprecate` to give users some time to move over themselves.